Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit: -norm bounds

 \begin{proposition} Assume the bootstrap condition \eqref{BootstrapAssumption} holds, and let $\delta = 2M^{-1/2} \ll \beta = \frac{1}{60}$.
 Then, for $F_j = S^{b_j}\U, 0 \leq b_1 + b_2 \leq N, j=1,2$, we have

 \end{proposition}

 The rest of the section 7.1 will be the proof of this proposition.
-Again, $e^{(t-s)\kap\Delta}$ in the $\mathcal{B}_\mathfrak{m}$ will be bounded trivially most of the times, and will not play a role.
-It will manifest its presence only when we are performing normal forms, where the effects are already captured in Corollary \ref{Cor-normalform}.\\
+As in Section 6, $\mathcal{B}_\mathfrak{m}$ should be modified so that we have $h_n((t-s)\kappa\Delta)e^{(t-s)\kap\Delta}$'s instead of $e^{(t-s)\kap\Delta}$, but it will be immaterial as they mostly have same qualitative effect, and in particular have bounded operator norms.
+They will manifest their presence only when we are performing normal forms, where the effects were already captured in Corollary \ref{Cor-normalform}.\\

 \textbf{7.1.1 When $l + p \leq \delta m$} \\ We first restrict the ranges of indices involved as in the previous section.
-By the simplest estimate,
+By the energy estimates,